-At Roberts Disability Law, our firm is dedicated to helping our clients recover benefits owed to them through their employer-provided retirement or disability or severance plan.
+At Roberts Disability Law, P.C., our firm is dedicated to helping our clients recover benefits owed to them through their employer-provided retirement or disability or severance plan.
 If, for any reason, the benefits owed to you under your ERISA plan have been denied, give our ERISA attorneys a call today.

 ERISA regulated plans can vary considerably.
 However, by law, all ERISA plans must give beneficiaries access to an official Summary Plan Description (SPD).
 The SPD will give you details regarding key aspects of your plan.
 Some of the most important things that should be included within your SPD include: